marishkazachariah/adtriba-code-challenge/README.md

 The pie chart can be categorized between the many different types of advertising sources, optimisation target, and type, toting up all the `attributed_conversions`, `attributed_revenue` and `spends` from all 6 months.
 Both these graphs can be viewed and interacted with in greater detail when clicking on the graphs on the sidebar.
 Otherwise, the dashboard shows an overarching feature with a couple stats highlighting to the user any averages and comparisons in a wider view.

+## Challenges

+- Figuring out how to best display the data given the amount of fields and data.
+I decided to split it between qualitative and quantitative data, with one being manipulated by the dates, and other by the various qualitative types

+- Time spent on both figuring out [nivo](<(https://nivo.rocks/)>) to build charts from the data

+- I had trouble with mui's date picker and didn’t want to fuss on it, putting more focus on dynamic interactability

 ## Nice to haves

-- would add tests for components and functions
+- Would add tests for components and functions

+- Would setup the project with TypeScript

-- sort out components better. break it down for better reusability and readability
+- Sort out components better so they are broken down without need of functions.
+Break it down for better reusability and readability

-- having trouble with MUI date picker and didn’t want to fuss on it, putting more focus on dynamic interactability

 - improved readability of dates - either set a limit on the graph or adjust the font/styling

 - working on backend implementation for generating the `.csv` file into a proper database

+- Adding a couple more charts to showcase the fields further, like a radial graph

+- Work on keeping the colors with each value consistent to each chart, as it currenly updates when you alter any values on the chart `onChange`

 ## React App Scripts